 How to Fork a Repository on GitHub?

-To fork one of my repository on GitHub for practice, Login to your account.
+To fork one of my repositories on GitHub for practice, Login to your account.

 If you are using the name as a parameter, type the name in the search bar.
 Press All GitHub after entering the name to search everywhere in GitHub.